Kronos1993/Pokedex/README.md

 The user interface of the app is designed following the Material Design guidelines, which provide a modern and intuitive visual language for Android apps.
 The app uses different UI components such as RecyclerView, CardView, and Toolbar to display the Pokemon information in an attractive and user-friendly way.

-Overall, the "Pokemon Explorer" app provides a reliable and enjoyable experience for Pokemon fans who want to learn more about their favorite creatures in a mobile-friendly way.
+Overall, the "Pokedex" app provides a reliable and enjoyable experience for Pokemon fans who want to learn more about their favorite creatures in a mobile-friendly way.

 <br />